International-Data-Spaces-Association/Building-Blocks-Catalog/README.md

   - Save cost, time and energy, environmental awareness.
   - Offer consumers a better utilization of washing machines with additional services
   - Gain data insights for product and service innovations
+  - By collecting consumer data companies get the possibility to gain data insights for product and service innovations.

 </details>